-With that said, your four-legged friend still needs daily exercise no matter what the thermometer reads.
-Whether it’s a walk around the block or playing with his favorite toys, daily activity offers your pup a plethora of health benefits related to digestive, behavioral and joint issues.
+With that said, your dog still needs daily exercise to stay happy and healthy.
+Whether it’s a walk around the block or playing with their favorite toys, daily physical and mental enrichment offers your pup a plethora of benefits related to digestive, behavioral, and joint health.

-The truth is that obesity is an increasingly common problem among maturing and senior dogs.
+Obesity is an increasingly common problem among maturing and senior dogs.
 According to the Association for Pet Obesity Prevention (APOP), more than 45% of dogs can be classified as overweight or obese.
-With extra weight to bear, an obese dog may be at risk for conditions related to its heart, kidneys, GI tract and joints to name a few.
+With extra weight to bear, an obese dog may be at risk for compromised health related to the heart, kidneys, GI tract, and joints.

-Fortunately, regular walks and exercise can help control weight, limit the risk of obesity and prevent digestive issues like constipation.
-Along with a healthy diet and GlycoFlex™ joint supplements, regular exercise will help keep your dog happy and healthy for many years to come!
+Fortunately, regular walks and appropriate exercise can help control weight, limit the risk of obesity, and even help prevent uncomfortable digestive challenges like constipation.
+Along with a healthy diet and GlycoFlex® joint supplements, regular exercise can help keep your dog happy and healthy for many years to come!

-It’s hardly a secret that many dogs tend to engage in destructive or aggressive behavior.
-Does your pup love to gnaw on your favorite chews?
-Scratch furniture?
-Those common behaviors could be the result of pent up energy.
+Many dogs (especially teenagers!) tend to engage in destructive or aggressive behavior.
+Does your pup love to gnaw on your favorite shoes?
+Scratch or chew furniture?
+Those behaviors could be the result of pent-up energy.

-You can help your dog spend that excess energy by taking him out for a walk in the park.
-A tired dog is less likely to act destructively or beg for attention.
-You’ll soon discover that exercise is a great way to curb unruly behavior and help your dog sleep better!
+You can help your dog shake off that excess energy by taking them out for a walk, whether it’s in your neighborhood, at a favorite park, or at a dog-friendly local trail!
+A tired, well-exercised dog is less likely to get into mischief or feel the need to beg for your attention.
+Fun exercise is a great way to help your dog settle better at home, and even sleep better!

 So, are you ready to kick off “Walk Your Dog Month”?
-Then, bundle up and get moving today.
-Your pup will thank you later!
+Bundle up, grab some treats and a leash, and get moving today!